fakharuppal/CompanyUserManagement/README.md

 Employee objects are created dynamically and accessed using pointer arithmetic.
 Static Members:
 Tracks total number of employees created using a static counter.
-Friend-like Object Interaction:
-Allows one object to access another’s data through functions like salary swapping.

 ---
 ## Code Structure